Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

     - Independent Q Learning (IQL) is the natural extension of q learning under multi-agent settings.
     - Agent architecture of IQL consists of one module: ``Q``.
-    - IQL applies to cooperative, competitive, and mixed task modes.
+    - IQL is applicable for cooperative, collaborative, competitive, and mixed task modes.

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^